DofusSharp/DofusSharp/dofusdb/README.md

 Options :
   -o, --output <output>  File to write the JSON output to.
-If not specified, an arbitrary file name will be used --base <base>          Base URL to use when building the query URL [default: https://api.dofusdb.fr/] -?, -h, --help         Show help and usage information -q, --quiet            Display less output
+If not specified, an arbitrary file name will be used --base <base>          Base URL to use when building the query URL [default: https://api.dofusdb.fr/] --request-only         Output the HTTP request URL that would be executed, without actually executing it -?, -h, --help         Show help and usage information -q, --quiet            Display less output
   -d, --debug            Show debugging output